Nice Girl?: Production

 Ralph Bock and Francis Kohner were assigned to write the script in May 1940.
 William Seiter signed to direct in August.

 Stack was cast in September 1940.
 In October Franchot Tone joined the film.

-In the origina script Dubin's character was to marry Stack's at the end, but then the draft was introduced.
+In the original script Dubin's character was to marry Stack's at the end, but then the draft was introduced.
 The story was adjusted so he was drafted.

 At one stage the film was known as Love at Last.